 The tour runs for seven nights/eight days.
-However, it's possible to travel only on selected parts of the route as long as your reservation is for a minimum three nights.
+However, it's possible to travel only on selected parts of the route as long as your booking is for a minimum three nights.

 Route and Itinerary

 The itinerary is as follows:

 - Day One - Afternoon departure from Safdarjang Railway Station in Delhi to Gaya.

 - Day Three - Visit Rajgir and Nalanda by bus, and then board to the train to Varanasi at Gaya.